Welcome to the Department of Industrial Relations

 Submit contract award information

-Submit the contract award information in writing to each of the apprenticeship program sponsors in the area of your public works project within 10 days of the prime execution of the contract or subcontract, but in no event later than the first day in which the contractor has workers employed on the public work.
-You may use form DAS 140.
+The Contract Award Information must be in writing and submitted to the applicable committee(s) within 10 days of the date of the prime or subcontract but in no event later than the first day the contractor has workers employed on the public works project.
 This is simply a notification of award; it is not automatically a request for dispatch of a registered apprentice.

 Employ registered apprentices